 Sometimes a biopsy, in which a small piece of skin is removed for examination under a microscope, must be done.
-For this simple procedure, the doctor generally numbs a small area of skin with a local anesthetic and, using a small knife (scalpel), scissors, razor blade (called a shave biopsy), or round cutter (called a punch biopsy), removes a piece of skin the size of which is determined by the type of lesion, its location, and the type of tests to be done.
+For this simple procedure, the doctor generally numbs a small area of skin with a local anesthetic and, using a small knife (scalpel), scissors, razor blade (called a shave biopsy), or round cutter (called a punch biopsy), removes a piece of skin.
+The size of the piece is determined by the type of abnormal growth that is suspected, its location, and the type of tests to be done.
 Sometimes the doctor can both diagnose and treat a small tumor by removing the entire tumor along with a small border of normal skin around it.
 The tumor is sent to a laboratory for examination under a microscope.

-If an infection is suspected, a sample of material (such as a skin scraping) can be sent to a laboratory, where the specimen is placed in a culture medium (a substance that allows microorganisms to grow).
-If the specimen contains bacteria, fungi, or viruses, they will often grow in the culture and can then be identified.
+If an infection is suspected, a sample of material (such as a skin scraping) can be sent to a laboratory, where the sample is placed in a culture medium (a substance that allows microorganisms to grow).
+If the sample contains bacteria, fungi, or viruses, they will often grow in the culture and can then be identified.

 A Wood light examination is used when certain skin infections are suspected.
 The skin is illuminated with an ultraviolet light (also known as a black light) in a dark room.
 The ultraviolet light makes some fungi or bacteria glow brightly.
 The light also accentuates the skin's pigment (melanin), making pigmentation abnormalities, such as vitiligo, more visible.